themesberg/flowbite-svelte/src/routes/docs/typography/link.md

 ---
 layout: componentLayout
 title: Svelte Links - Flowbite
-breadcrumb_title: Links
+breadcrumb_title: Svelte Links
+component_title: Link
 dir: Typography
 description: The link component can be used to set hyperlinks from one page to another or to an external website when clicking on an inline text item, button, or card
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow} from '../../utils' import {  A} from '$lib' import { props as items1 } from '../../props/A.json'
+  import { TableProp, TableDefaultRow} from '../../utils' import {  A} from '$lib' import { props as items1 } from '../../props/A.json'